Anti-Romantic Things to Do in Hawaii That’ll Keep You Out of Divorce Court

 Surfing is, without a doubt, one of the most unromantic activities that you can do in Hawaii.
 You spend the whole time coughing up salt water, rubbing your stinging eyes and suffering snot streaming down your face.
 Could there be a sexier look?

 And, when you aren’t falling down like a drunk man, you are squatting on the board like a teeny tiny sumo wrestler and screaming at your beloved to stop laughing at you when you trip over your trailing leash on the sand.
+We would choose to do that over a having a romantic dinner any day!

 It will take you a long time to get to the stage of svelte super cool board babe.
 But, in the meantime, you can kiss romance farewell as you flop into bed an exhausted sack of stretched muscle and drift into the deepest slumber there is.